apache/flink/docs/dev/table/connect.zh.md

-    .commentPrefix('#')               // optional: string to indicate comments, empty by default .ignoreFirstLine()                // optional: ignore the first line, by default it is not skipped .ignoreParseErrors()              // optional: skip records with parse error instead of failing by default )
+    .commentPrefix('#')               // optional: string to indicate comments, empty by default .ignoreFirstLine()                // optional: ignore the first line, by default it is not skipped .ignoreParseErrors()              // optional: skip records with parse error instead of failing by default .emptyColumnAsNull()              // optional: treat empty column as null, false by default )
 {% endhighlight %}
 </div>